Eleanor Merrill Distinguished Visiting Fellow

-From CBS, he moved to ABC News, where he was executive Producer of ABC News Nightline with Ted Koppel from 1991 -2006, including three years overseeing ABC This Week with George Stephanopoulos.
-For three years, he worked as executive producer for “Koppel on Discovery” and produced news documentaries and live town meetings for Discovery Channel.
+From CBS, he moved to ABC News, where he was executive Producer of ABC News Nightline with Ted Koppel from 1991-2006, including three years overseeing ABC This Week with George Stephanopoulos.
+For three years, he worked as executive producer for “Koppel on Discovery” and produced news documentaries and live town meetings for the Discovery Channel.

 Bettag spent last year as the Kiefer Visiting Professor at the University of Notre Dame, his undergraduate alma mater, where he taught in the Journalism, Ethics and Democracy program.
 He holds an M.S. from the Columbia University Graduate School of Journalism.